-The BookTube panel took place at 5pm on Saturday of Summer in the City 2017.
-With Sanne Vliegenthart as moderator, the panellists included Genista Tate-Alexander from Penguin, author Lucy Powrie, and YouTubers Hannah Witton, Imani Shola, Olly Thorn, and Ariel Bissett.
+The BookTube panel took place on Saturday of Summer in the City 2017, with Sanne Vliegenthart as moderator.
+The panellists included Genista Tate-Alexander from Penguin, author Lucy Powrie, and YouTubers Hannah Witton, Imani Shola, Olly Thorn, and Ariel Bissett.

 The discussion covered a variety of topics, from the art of reviewing books on YouTube and expressing opinions online, to the publishing industry and books themselves.
 An alternative viewpoint was provided by publishing professional Genista, who was able to discuss working with BookTubers from an industry perspective.